 To check our work, take the answer of 68 and go through the different operations as described by the important pieces of the word problem.

 68 original baseball cards (our answer) + 8 new baseball cards Dan bought = 76 total cards.
 We know Dan's dog ate half of the collection, so 76 divided by 2 = 38...which is the exact amount of cards the word problem told us Dan was left with!

 After finding C and checking the work to get there, state the final answer in relation to the main question.

 Congratulations!
 You did it!
 For more math resources and fun, check out these:

 - Fun facts about math

 - How to study for a math test

-For support, extra help, and challenges in math, iD Tech offers math tutoring in algebra, pre-calculus, geometry and more!
+For support, extra help, and challenges in math, iD Tech offers live online math tutoring in algebra, pre-calculus, geometry and more!